 The Graduate Student Organization serves to provide guidance and direction for the graduate student community by advocating issues of concern; providing assistance to undergraduate students regarding graduate student life; and sponsoring social activities and other events to foster the development of the graduate student community as a whole.
 This organization shall provide a forum for discussion of issues pertinent to the well-being of graduate students at MSU and serve as a liaison between the graduate student body and the administration to encourage communication and cooperation throughout the MSU community.

 Meetings will be held once a month from 4:45pm to 5:15pm.
-Please see below for Fall 2014 GSO Meeting dates and locations.
+Please see below for Spring 2015 GSO Meeting dates and locations.

 Executive Board Members

 Welcome to the GSO homepage!
 My name is Megan Kearney and I am the Chair of the Graduate Student Organization.
 As a graduate student on campus I am currently working on my M.A. in Counseling, with a concentration in Student Affairs and Higher Education.
 In addition to being the Chair for the GSO, I am also a graduate assistant in the Dean’s office for the College of Education and Human Services, as well as an intern in the Office of Service Learning & Community Engagement.
 Throughout the semester, Alexa (Vice Chair) and I hope that you will become involved in this organization and we look forward to working with you.
 If you have any questions, please feel free to e-mail us at firstname.lastname@example.org.
 Thanks for visiting this page and I hope to hear from you soon!